Abderrazak Hamdallah

-Abderrazak Hamdallah (عَبْد الرَّزَّاق حَمَد الله; born 17 December 1990) is a Moroccan professional footballer who plays as a striker for Saudi Professional League club Al-Ittihad and the Morocco national team.
+Abderrazak Hamdallah (عَبْد الرَّزَّاق حَمَد الله; born 17 December 1990) is a Moroccan professional footballer who plays as a striker for Saudi Pro League club Al-Shabab and the Morocco national team.
 He is nicknamed The Executioner for his goal scoring ability.

 He started his professional career playing for Olympic Club de Safi in Morocco, later transferring to Aalesunds in Norway.
 After one season with them, he joined Chinese club Guangzhou R&F. In 2015, he transferred to El Jaish, where he won the 2016 Qatar Cup.
+He later joined Al-Rayyan in 2017, Al-Nassr in 2018, Al-Ittihad in 2021, and Al-Shabab in 2024.

-Soon later he signed with Qatari club Al-Rayyan.
-He felt in terms with Al-Rayyan and joined Saudi Al Nassr.
-In the season, 2018–19 Saudi Professional League he scored a league record of 34 goals in one season, and was the world's leading goalscorer during the 2019 calendar year with 57 goals overall.
-He won the 2018–19 Saudi Professional League and two Saudi Super Cup.
+Hamdallah has won two Saudi Pro League titles, three Saudi Super Cups and finished as the top-scorer of the league three times.
+In the 2018–19 Saudi Pro League season, he scored 34 goals and was the world's leading goalscorer during the 2019 calendar year with 57 goals overall without playing with the national team.

-A full international for Morocco since 2012, Hamdallah has represented his country at the 2013 Africa Cup of Nations and 2022 FIFA World Cup tournaments.
+A Moroccan international since 2012, Hamdallah has represented his country at the 2013 Africa Cup of Nations and 2022 FIFA World Cup.